mozilla-services/channelserver/channelserver/README.md

 `mmdb_loc` to specify a different path (*Note:* if running in the debugger, you may need to create a symlink under `target/debug`.)

-If desired the `fetch_mmdb.bash` script will fetch and install the latest copy of the GeoLite2 db.

 ## Compile and run:

 After installing rust via [rustup](https://rustup.rs/):